 Why identifier types matter

-When you query data, you need to know what kind of identifier you’re working with:
+When you query data, you need to know what kind of identifier you’re working with:- A cookie represents a browser session on a specific domain

 - A mobile ad ID represents a mobile device